 Haunted Village

-The Haunted Village at Heritage Village Museumprovides festive fun for the entire family, from trick-or-treaters to thrill seekers.
-During the last three weekends of October, the town transforms into a “slight fright” haunted village, perfect for a family Halloween night out.
+The Haunted Village at Heritage Village Museum provides festive fun for the entire family, from trick-or-treaters to thrill seekers.
+On Friday and Saturday nights during the last three weekends of October, the town transforms into a “slight fright” haunted village, perfect for a family Halloween night out.

 Annual Magic Forest Halloween Hikes

 Walk through a pumpkin-lit trail and meet costumed characters from nature and history.
 This is a non-scary holiday walk best suited for children ages 3-10.
-Hikes start at 7 pm with the last hike leaving at 8:30 pm.
-We organize hike groups by type: scouts, families with young children, and families with older children.
+Hikes start at 7 pm. with the last hike leaving at 8:30 pm.
+Hikes are organized by type: scouts, families with young children and families with older children.
 Each hike lasts approximately 1 hour.
-Cost is $6 per person.
-Children 2 and under are FREE.
-There is a $3 administrative fee (per order, not per ticket).
-Register online here.
+Cost is $6 per person and children 2 and under are FREE.
+There is a $3 administrative fee per order.

 Howl-o-Ween in the Woods

-Dress up in awesome costumes and sniff up some fun with your canine companion!
-Take a walk on our trail filled with over 100 carved pumpkins and along the way meet local pet specialists that will fill your goody bag.
-Stop by the photo booth to capture this special day with your dog and join our costume contest!
-Discover new canine products and receive free supplies from our Spooktacular sponsors!
-Cost is $10 per dog.
-Register online before Oct.
-20 here.
+Dress up in awesome costumes and bark up some fun with your canine companion!
+Take a walk on our trail filled with over 100 carved pumpkins and along the way meet local pet specialists that have dog treats for your goody bag plus provide guidance on any questions you might have.
+Join our costume contest!
+Shop for supplies and receive free supplies from our Spooktacular Sponsor: PetSmart.
+Cost is $15 per dog.
+Register online at: explorenature.regfox.com/howloweendogevent.

 Nature at Night Pumpkin Hike

 Jack-o’-lanterns will light your path as you discover the wonder of nature at night along the Pin Oak Trail.
-Bring a flashlight and arrive any time between 6:30–7:30 p.m. to check in for this self-guided hike.
-A limited number of pumpkin tickets will be sold for the 8 p.m. jack-o’-lantern drawing.
-Free; some crafts available for an additional fee.
+Bring a flashlight and arrive any time between 6:30 and 7:30 pm for this self-guided hike.
+A limited number of pumpkin tickets will be sold for the 8 pm jack-o’-lantern drawing.